POPLA Privacy notice

 POPLA takes your privacy seriously.
 This privacy notice tells you what to expect when POPLA collects personal information from you.
-It also explains how we will store and handle that data, and keep it safe.
+It also explains how we will store and handle that data and keep it safe.

-Our privacy notice applies to information we collect about:
+This privacy notice applies to information we collect about:

-- visitors to our website;
+visitors to the POPLA website;

-- appellants, third parties, and other individuals in relation to the appeals POPLA has been asked to decide on;
+appellants, third parties, and other individuals in relation to the appeals POPLA has been asked to decide on

-- people who call us with telephone enquiries; and
+people who call POPLA with telephone enquiries

-- Job applicants, current and former employees.
+Job applicants, current and former employees

-To ensure that the information we hold is accurate and up-to-date, please ensure that we are promptly informed of any relevant change to your contact details.
+To ensure that the information we hold is accurate and up to date, please ensure that we are promptly informed of any relevant change to your contact details.

-We hope the following sections will answer any questions you have but if not, please do get in touch with u.
+We hope the following sections will answer any questions you have but if not, please do get in touch with us.

 Data protection law